kjk2010/AmpliPi-POE-Touchscreen/README.md

 - [x] Add mDNS resolution support so touchscreen can find amplipi.local

 #### Future features
-- Update GUI design, including source selection buttons
+- Touching album art should go to a full screen mode with only album art and metadata.
+When clicking anywhere on the screen in this mode, switch back to regular metadata mode.
 - Put metadata into sprites and scroll long titles
 - Add AmpliPi preset functionality
 - Screen time out options (PIR, touch, screensaver showing full screen only metadata?)
 - Switch to using SSE or WebSockets, whichever AmpliPi server offers, instead of spamming API
 - Simple web server to allow changing of AmpliPi name/IP, display settings, color scheme
-- Integrate Home Assistant control options on a second screen
 - Add support for expansion units (more than 6 output zones)
 - Allow firmware updates to come from AmpliPi server
+- Integrate Home Assistant control options on a second screen